Mayfield School, Portsmouth: Grammar school

 The school is located in the buildings of the former Portsmouth Northern Grammar School for Boys and Portsmouth Northern Grammar School for Girls, which were opened in 1932.
 (The boys school had begun as the Northern Secondary School in Kingston in 1921).
-After wartime evacuation, the two secondary schools were re-established in 1946 as a result of the 1944 Education Act.
+After wartime evacuation, the two secondary schools were re-established in 1946 as a result of the Education Act 1944.
 The boys' school housed approximately 550 boys in 1970 and was run by the City of Portsmouth Education Committee.

 Comprehensive

 In 1975 the two schools were amalgamated with Brunel School (boys) and North End Modern Girls' School to form the largest comprehensive school in Portsmouth, with approximately 1800 pupils.
 The roll was later reduced by the setting up of Portsmouth's Sixth Form College with the school losing its sixth form.

 In 1999, the school was failing academically and was placed in "special measures" after an Ofsted inspection said it was failing to provide an acceptable standard of education.
 With new teachers the school experienced a slight increase in academic achievement, with a 4% rise in GCSE achievement in 2004, compared with 2003.

-In 2005, 150 students of the school launched a protest against the deportation of a fellow student, Lorin Sulaiman, who had previously immigrated from Syria in 2003 after fearing for her safety.
+In 2005, 150 students of the school launched a protest against the deportation of a fellow student who had previously immigrated from Syria in 2003 after fearing for her safety.